Old Manor Farm, Marple

-Marple has five nationally important buildings, listed by English Heritage as either Grade I or Grade II.
+Marple has five nationally important buildings, listed by Historic England as either Grade I or Grade II.
 One of these is Old Manor Farm, tucked away above the Marple Brook which runs in the valley near Dan Bank.
-Described by Pevsner as 'a small medieval manor house, the central part timber-framed, probably 15th century, with a two-bay hall of cruck construction.
-Later wings were added, the service wing of stone, the other half-timber.'
-Its importance was recognised in 1951 when it was featured in Cheshire Life magazine as one of the “Homes of Cheshire”.
+Described by Pevsner as "a small medieval manor house, the central part timber-framed, probably 15th-century, with a two-bay hall of cruck construction.
+Later wings were added, the service wing of stone, the other half-timber."
+Its importance was recognised in 1951 when it was featured in Cheshire Life magazine as one of the "Homes of Cheshire".